webbpinner/OpenVDMv2-PortOffice/README.md

 Copy the OpenVDMv2-PortOffice directory into the web-server document root.
 On Xubuntu systems this is located at `/var/www/html/`.
 Change the owner/group settings to match those used by Apache for that particular machine.
 Also set the file permissions for `./OpenVDMv2-PortOffice/errorlog.html` to `777`.

 #### Modify web-application configuration
 You will need to modify the configuration of the web-application to match the system's configuration.
-To do so edit the `./app/Core/Config.php file`.
+To do so edit the `./app/Core/Config.php` file.
 Modify the values for the `site address`,`DB_NAME`, `DB_USER` and `DB_PASS` to match the current system.
 The included Config.php has the site address as `127.0.0.1`.
 This will need to be changed to the IP or hostname external users will use to access Port Office.

 #### Modify the Apache configuration
 OpenVDMv2 - Port Office uses the Apache rewrite module.
 To enable mod_rewrite type: `a2enmod rewrite`.
 If the module is not installed you will first need to run (on Xubuntu systems): `apt-get install libapache2-mod-rewrite`.